 API documentation vs. other forms of technical writing

-API documentation is different in its greater technical complexity.
+SDK or API documentation is different in its greater technical complexity.
 API doc writers need to know what developers already know, what they need to know, and then how best to address those needs all without hand holding from the SMEs.
 Writers need to figure out the code, test it, make sense out of it, and document it.

 Demand for this skill exceeds the supply.
 There is no proven on ramp to API tech writing and it’s really challenging to gain the required skills and experience you need.

 Technology knowledge consistently beats writing, tools, and audience experience.

 - Read code.
 Basic knowledge of a programming language like Python or Java.
 C, C++ and a front end language like Java Script are also helpful.

 - Install products and set up a sandbox without help.
 A sandbox is an environment that testers can use to simulate the characteristics of the production environment and create simulated responses from APIs the application relies on.

 - Master docs-like-code practices.
 A project focusing on best practices and lessons learned about applying software development techniques and tools to software documentation.